-The Distance Education Accrediting Commission (DEAC) was founded in 1926 under the name of “National Home Study Council” to promote education quality and ethical business practices for correspondence education programs.
+The Distance Education Accrediting Commission (DEAC) was founded in 1926 under the name of "National Home Study Council" to promote education quality and ethical business practices for correspondence education programs.
 In 1955, the Accrediting Commission was established.
 It created and implemented accreditation standards and procedures to examine and approve distance learning institutions.
-In 1959, the Accrediting Commission received its first grant of federal recognition and was listed by the U.S. Commissioner (now Secretary) of Education as a nationally recognized accreditor.
+In 1959, the Accrediting Commission received its first grant of federal recognition and was listed by the U.S. Commissioner (now Secretary) of Education as an institutional accreditor.
 In 1994, the name of the organization changed from the National Home Study Council to the Distance Education and Training Council, and in 2015, was changed to the Distance Education Accrediting Commission.

-The DEAC is recognized by the U.S. Secretary of Education and by the Council for Higher Education Accreditation (CHEA) as a national institutional accrediting organization for postsecondary distance education institutions that offer programs primarily by the distance education method from the non-degree level up to and including the professional doctoral degree.
+The DEAC is recognized by the U.S. Secretary of Education and by the Council for Higher Education Accreditation (CHEA) as an institutional accrediting organization for postsecondary distance education institutions that offer programs primarily by the distance education method from the non-degree level up to and including the professional doctoral degree.

 Recognition by the U.S. Department of Education